DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/console_writer.md

 # Console Writer
-The `ConsoleWriter` in the `DarkRift.Server.Plugins.LogWriters` namespace provides a log writer that writes to the console.
+The `ConsoleWriter` in the `%DarkRift.Server.Plugins.LogWriters` namespace provides a log writer that writes to the console.

 ## Settings
 The following settings are exposed to configuration: